Pratikshinde55/Ansible-setup-onAWS/README.md

      #ssh pratik@172.31.44.192

-Do same copy method to all target nodes .
+NOTE: Do same Key-copy method to all target nodes .

 .....here our instances is successfully connected by "SHH"